 For violent crimes (rape or sexual assault, robbery, aggravated assault, and simple assault) and for personal larceny, the count of victimizations is the number of individuals who experienced a crime.
 For crimes against households (burglary, theft, and motor vehicle theft), each household affected by a crime is counted as a single victimization.

 Estimates from the tool may differ from estimates in previous BJS publications that use NCVS data.
-This is because a small number of victimizations, referred to as series victimizations, are included in the analysis tool using a new counting strategy.
-High-frequency repeat victimizations, or series victimizations, are six or more similar but separate victimizations that occur with such frequency that the victim is unable to recall each individual event or describe each event in detail.
-BJS has decided to count series victimizations using the victim's estimate of the number of times the victimizations occurred over the past 6 months, capping the number within each series at a maximum of 10 victimizations.
-Including series victimizations in national estimates can substantially increase the number and rate of violent victimization; however, trends in violence are generally similar regardless of whether series victimizations are included.
-See Methods for Counting High-Frequency Repeat Victimizations in the National Crime Victimization Survey for further discussion of the new counting strategy and supporting research.
+This is because a few victimizations, referred to as series victimizations, are included in the analysis tool using a different counting strategy.
+High-frequency repeat victimizations, or series victimizations, are six or more similar but separate victimizations that occur with such frequency the victim is unable to recall each individual event or describe each event in detail.
+BJS counts series victimizations using the victim's estimate of the number of times the victimizations occurred during the prior 6 months, capping the number within each series at a maximum of 10 victimizations.
+Including series victimizations in national estimates can substantially increase the number and rate of violent victimization.
+However, trends in violent crime are generally similar regardless of whether series victimizations are included.
+Additional information on the series enumeration is detailed in the report Methods for Counting High-Frequency Repeat Victimizations in the National Crime Victimization Survey.

-The NCVS is an annual data collection conducted by the U.S. Census Bureau for the Bureau of Justice Statistics (BJS).
+The NCVS is an annual data collection conducted by the U.S. Census Bureau for BJS.
 The NCVS collects information on nonfatal victimizations, reported and not reported to the police, against persons age 12 or older from a nationally representative sample of U.S. households.

 The estimates presented in the tool are based on data gathered from residents living throughout the United States, including persons living in group quarters, such as dormitories, rooming houses, and religious group dwellings.
 Armed Forces personnel living in military barracks and institutionalized persons, such as correctional facility inmates, are not included in the scope of this survey.